TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Background

 \subsection{Data-free Knowledge Distillation}

-Standard KD assumes access to the original training dataset to govern the distillation process.
-However, in many real-world scenarios involving privacy-sensitive information (e.g., medical records or biometric data), accessing the original data is prohibitive due to legal constraints or proprietary concerns.
-This has given rise to Data-Free Knowledge Distillation (DFKD).

-In the absence of real data, DFKD methods typically employ an adversarial framework to synthesize training samples.
+In the absence of real data, Data-free Knowledge Distillation(DFKD) methods typically employ an adversarial framework to synthesize training samples.
 The Generator aims to synthesize inputs that maximize the divergence between the Teacher's and the Student's outputs (i.e., "hard" samples), while the Student tries to minimize this divergence.
 This adversarial game forces the Student to align its decision boundaries with the Teacher's, using the synthetic data as a proxy for the unavailable real data.
-The student does not need to know the real data, it only needs to know how the teacher reacts to particular data point~\citep{lopes2017data,chen2019data,fang2019data}.
+The student does not need to know the real data, it only need to know how the teacher reacts to particular data-points~\cite{lopes2017data,chen2019data,fang2019data}.